Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/resources/documentation/datapacks/blasters.md

 Attachment C  00000100  00000110
 ```

-Since both Attachments B and C share the same mutex, and the mutex is comprised of the bitfields for both Attachment B and C, the blaster is required to have exactly one of B _or_ C attached at all times.
-Hence, they are **mut**ually **ex**clusive.
+Since both Attachments B and C share the same mutex, and the mutex is comprised of the bitfields for both Attachment B and C, the blaster can have only one of B or C attached at any time.
+Hence, they are **mut**ually **ex**clusive. *(Note: this example blaster must have exactly one of B and C attached at all times due to the later described **attachment minimum**, see [Attachment Removal](#attachment-removal))*

 The examples also consider the hypothetical blaster to have these initial properties: